 Tobacco Use Prevention Education (TUPE) Program

-The California Department of Education’s focus within the Coordinated School Health and Safety Office (CSHSO) is to provide students with knowledge and skills to enable them to be tobacco-free.
-Comprehensive, evidence-based tobacco-use prevention, youth development, intervention, and cessation programs are an important part of this effort and an effective strategy against four of the five leading causes of death in California: heart disease, cancer, chronic obstructive lung disease, and fires caused by smoking.
+The California Department of Education’s focus within the Safe and Healthy Kids Program Office is to provide students with the knowledge and skills to enable them to be tobacco-free.
+Successful comprehensive tobacco-use prevention, intervention, and cessation programs are an important part of this effort and an effective weapon against four of the five leading causes of death in California: heart disease, cancer, chronic obstructive lung disease and fires caused by smoking.

 Glendale Unified School District’s award will address prevention, intervention and cessation by supporting funding of a Tobacco Use Prevention Education Coordinator at each participating school, who will be responsible for coordinating the TUPE activities including tobacco cessation groups.